leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/transform/copy_scale.rst

       Copy Scale panel.

 Target
    :ref:`ui-data-id` used to select the constraints target, and is not functional (red state) when it has none.
+   See :ref:`common constraint properties <rigging-constraints-interface-common-target>` for more information.

 Axis
    These buttons control which axes of the target scale are copied.